3venn/.github/profile/README.md

 ## Explain the intersection or morphism between three groups

+0) It's like solitaire; you can play the game alone ... or you can make it social and ask others to play.

+1) Quasi-randomly select three groups to start.
+The three groups should not typically be grouped together but you can decide how random your selection actually is, so maybe your groups will be typically somewhat grouped together.

-1) The three groups are not usually grouped together, so good answers must involve original, non-binary thinking.
-Or maybe not, ie you are free to play the game wrong or right or however you want to play it.
+2) Good answers about the intersection or morphism must involve original, non-binary thinking.
+Or maybe not, ie you are certainly free to play the game wrong or right or however you want to play it.

-2) The wrongest of all wrong answers will recieve bonus* points**.
+3) The wrongest of all wrong answers will recieve bonus* points**.

 ------